 Students are strongly encouraged to take these core courses during the recommended years whenever possible.
-Great Issues in Politics (POL 352), Biblical Worldview: Testing the Spirits of Our Age (BIB 300) and at least one 3-credit hour Humanities must be taken at Geneva.
+Invitation to Humanities (HUM 103), Great Issues in Politics (POL 352), Biblical Worldview: Testing the Spirits of Our Age (BIB 300) must be taken at Geneva.
 In the case that a student is transferring a course from a full-member CCCU institution that is determined to be equivalent to BIB 300, three other credits in the core may be substituted for this requirement upon approval of the Core Studies Department.
 To accomplish our goal of the integration of faith with an introduction to the liberal arts, we encourage students to take these core requirements at Geneva College.
 However, Geneva welcomes students who wish to transfer credits from other institutions.
-Policies governing transfer credit can be found starting on page 207.
+Policies governing transfer credit can be found starting on page 203.